Tuesday, February 13, 2024

 This will simply change the sortColumnName to the same text as what the control displays and flip the sort from up/down.

-A slightly more user-friendly version is:
+A slightly more end-user-friendly version (but less easy for you to read/understand) is:

 If(